-4VAC50-90-210.
-Local assistance manual.
+9VAC25-830-210.
+Local assistance guidance.

-- A. The department will prepare a manual to provide guidance to assist local governments in the preparation of local programs in order to implement the Act and this chapter.
-The manual will be updated periodically to reflect the most current planning and zoning techniques and effective best management practices.
-The manual will be made available to the public. - B. The manual will recommend a schedule for the completion of local program elements and their submission to the board for its information to ensure timely achievement of the requirements of the Act and timely receipt of assistance.
+A. The department will prepare guidance to assist local governments in the administration of local programs in order to implement the Act and this chapter.
+The guidance will be updated periodically to reflect the most current planning and zoning techniques, effective best management practices, and amendments to the Act or regulations.
+The guidance will be made available to the public.

+B. The guidance will recommend a schedule for the completion of local program elements and their submission to the board for its information to ensure timely achievement of the requirements of the Act and timely receipt of assistance.
 The board will consider compliance with the schedule in allocating financial and technical assistance.